-One of my readers wanted to look into a training method which is meant to literally make you blow up as a natural bodybuilder.
+One of my readers wanted me to look into a training method designed to deliver sick natty gains.
 The plan is fairly simple – you train a muscle group every day for a few weeks and then go back to a more conservative routine to give the body a chance to heal.
-Supposedly during this downtime period the assaulted muscle groups gets massive.
+During the downtime, the hit muscles are supposed to grow rapidly.

-This type of training is becoming more and more popular thanks to a YouTube channel known as Team 3D Alpha, although I have heard about similar approaches from other sources as well.
+This type of training is becoming more and more popular thanks to a YouTube channel called Team 3D Alpha, although I have heard about similar techniques from other sources too.

-Below are the major flaws I see with this training approach.
+Below are the major flaws of this training approach.

-If you are going to overtrain a muscle group like crazy for a month, you will be lifting sub-maximal weights no matter what.
+If you are going to overtrain a muscle group like crazy for a month, you will have to lift sub-maximal weights.
 You can’t use 80-90% of your max and expect to maintain good form every day for weeks.
-This can never happen unless you are a professional athletes who juices and has built up high work capacity over a long period of time.
+This can never happen unless you are a professional athlete on steroids who has built up his training capacity over the years.

-A lot of people left comments underneath the videos saying they are going to try this approach, but very few people actually reported back.
+Many say that they will try this approach, but very few report back.
 Also, you can never be certain of the context.
 Maybe most of the people who got “incredible muscle growth” were just beginners experiencing their initial gains that usually come easily.
 You can’t really know who is behind a YouTube comment anyway.

-Some of the messages underneath the videos are just…hilarious.
-I copied a few:
+Some of the messages underneath the videos are just hilarious.
+Observe.

 “i have been doing this aggressive overtraining for a month i clearly see my muscles grow bigger and bigger every day.